 Or, you can rent a car at either CWA or a major airport (Madison, approx drive time: 2.5 hrs, Milwaukee, WI approx drive time: 4 hours, Mpls, MN, approx drive time: 3 hrs, Chicago, IL approx drive time: 5.5 hours, CWA approx drive time: 35 minutes) (More complete travel recommendations will be added to acceptance letters.)

-2013 Camp Fee--includes tuition, lodging, and some meals (fees are the same as they were for 2012)
+2013 Camp Fee--includes tuition, lodging, and some meals (2014 fees TBA by time of application)